NullByte-7w7/BACKDOOR-1337/README.md

 ```bash
 $ git clone https://github.com/NullByte-7w7/H1D3-C4T.git
 ```
-Run the script as the root user on your target machine:
+Run the script as the root user on your target machine (before it runs, don't be a kiddie script look at the source code understand what's going on, good luck, and good hack):

 ```bash
 $ python3 h1d3_c4t.py